githubacct0/kalos-frontend/README.md

 This will creates a new module and generates some boilerplate files.
 You can then run `yarn start --ModuleName` and visit `localhost:1234` in your browser.
 All changes will be reflected in the browser via hot module replacement.

+## Debugging

+Debugging can be done with the excellent extension [Debugger for Chrome](https://marketplace.visualstudio.com/items?itemName=msjsdiag.debugger-for-chrome).
+Simply quit all running instances of Chrome and press F5, and the project should load in your current Chrome profile with debugging enabled via the extension.

+Make sure that all instances of Chrome are actually closed and stopped first, otherwise it may fail to attach.

 ## Development Concerns

 ### Tree shaking